Start an Online Marijuana Dispensary in Canada With Cannabis Delivery App

 How long does it take to develop a cannabis app?
 What would be the cost?

-In the case of app development, the required time influences the development cost.
+In the case of app development, the required time to develop the app influences the development cost.
 And the app feature set and technologies influence the development time.

-Meaning, the more complex features based on the latest technologies you wish to add to a mobile app, the more time it requires which ultimately increases the budget.
+Meaning, the more complex features working on the latest technologies you wish to add to a mobile app, the more time it requires which ultimately increases the cost.

-Generally, it takes my team 15-25 working days to develop and deliver the cannabis app or web portal, thanks to the expertise and rapid app development agile approach.
+Generally, it takes us 25-35 working days to develop and deliver the cannabis app or web portal, thanks to the expertise and rapid app development agile approach we deploy.

-What are the regulatory considerations to start an online marijuana dispensary?
+What are the regulatory considerations to start an online marijuana dispensary in Canada?

 With the help of one of the compliance experts, I am here listing out some of the cannabis laws in Canada.